-McConnell: GOP virus aid for schools, others out next week
+McConnell: GOP virus proposal for schools, others out soon

 McConnell, during a visit to a hospital in his home state of Kentucky, said the theme of the upcoming GOP bill will be children and schools, jobs and unemployment, and health care.

 Congress is returning Monday for two weeks to consider fresh coronavirus relief as the Trump administration has been unable to halt the virus’ deepening spread across the country.
-Lawmakers typically splintered by party divisions are finding some agreement on a more deliberate federal strategy and funding.
+Asked at an earlier event Tuesday if he would be attending next month’s Republican National Convention in Jacksonville, Florida, a state with record-setting cases, McConnell said his “current intention” is to go, but that he would assess closer to the date.

 While McConnell wanted to hit “pause” after the last big relief package in May, he now hopes to swiftly approve the new one in hopes of staunching the pandemic crisis and economic fallout.